If you didn’t know from just owning a nose, conventional nail salons are incredibly toxic.

 This planted filled haven is a cozy respite from the gritty downtown scene.The warm wood furniture was created by Recycled Brooklyn, and the thicket of green foliage leaves the air smelling like … nothing, in fact.
 Which is so nice when most salons smell like cancer.
 In terms of polish, you’ll find Essie and Zoya, and can also request Jinsoon if you prefer.
 The best part of Hortus, though, is in their locally handmade lotions, oils, and cult favorite cuticle oil (in lieu of mineral oil, which is a petroleum product) all created especially for the salon by the friend of owner.
 When you’re done, you’ll get a few drying drops and put your hands under fans instead of the usual cancer-causing UV lamps.

-Opening in 2017, this midtown oasis carries just its own brand of 10-free, vegan nail polish in every color you could want.
+Opening its first location in 2017, this oasis carries just its own brand of 10-free, vegan nail polish in every color you could want.
 The design is all Danish/Scandinavian, with blonde wood, putty pink leather chaise chairs, and soothing indie music.
-There’s an upstairs balcony that you can rent out for private events that looks down over the stations, which come with venting systems to blow the smell away from your nose.
+At the Flatiron location, there’s an upstairs balcony that you can rent out for private events that looks down over the stations, which come with venting systems to blow the smell away from you.
 Your manicure will come with housemade organic lotion, plus a soak in floral sea salt water.
+At the new Hudson Yards location, put on a Bluetooth headset, close your eyes, and listen to a soothing meditation custom made for sundays.

 This is my favorite non-toxic nail salon.
 Maybe just because it’s in my neighborhood in Williamsburg, but it embodies all the traits of my dream salon: fresh and airy, a wide array of non-toxic nail polishes, skilled employees, and pretty decor.
 Read my entire review of PH7.